 - It is dyed with anionic acid dyes in weakly acidic solution.
 This process can be considered as a simple anion exchange process in which a counter ion such as acetate, associated with a protonated amino group in the nylon, is exchanged for a dye anion.
 In many instances, the number of available ammonium ion groups limits the amount of anionic dye taken up by a nylon fiber and direct dyeing of deep shades and blacks becomes impossible.

 On the other hand, the amino and carboxylic acid groups do not influence dyeing with disperse dyes.
 The nylon acts as a solid solvent in which the disperse dye is soluble, so the nylon extracts it from the aqueous bath.
 This mechanism is identical to that for dyeing cellulose acetate and other synthetic fibers with disperse dyes.

-Heat setting of nylon materials may be carried out under dry conditions in hot air at 205 °C for nylon 6.6.
-Alternatively, setting is achieved in steam at 120 or 135 °C. Heat setting is carried out after dyeing unless the fabric has a tendency to form crease marks.
+- Under dry conditions, heat setting on nylon 6.6 is carried out in hot air at 205 °C for nylon.
+On the other hand, if you choose to steam over hot air, it can be done at 120 or 135 °C. Heat setting is carried out after dyeing unless the fabric has a tendency to form crease marks.